yashraj-bharti/Sales-Analysis/README.md

 # Sales-Analysis
 The Sales Analysis project involves analyzing sales data using Python libraries like Pandas and Matplotlib.
 The objective is to derive insights from sales trends, customer behavior, and product performance.
+Key tasks include cleaning and organizing the data, handling missing values, merging datasets, and identifying correlations.
+Using Pandas, the data is processed to group by metrics such as month, product, or region.
+Matplotlib is then used to create visualizations like bar charts and line graphs to display patterns in sales over time, best-selling products, and sales distribution across different areas.
+This analysis helps businesses make data-driven decisions.